Introduction to the InCountry Data Residency for Salesforce app

 On the opened page, enter the installation key which InCountry provided to you.

-Check the box to prove that you acknowledge the risks by installing the Salesforce package which is not authorized.
+Check the box to indicate that you acknowledge the risks by installing the Salesforce package which is not authorized.

 Upgrading the package